Meta Lead Ads PII Compliance May 2026: Form Field Restrictions, GDPR Lawful Basis & State-Level Privacy Workflow

 Meta Lead Ads collect personally identifiable information directly from users through native in-platform forms.
 Unlike feed click-through ads that rely on advertiser pixel signals, the Lead Ads form mechanic places the platform in the role of data collector and the advertiser in the role of downstream processor.
 The configuration creates a layered compliance stack — Meta's platform-side restrictions on form field types, GDPR Article 6 lawful basis requirements, GDPR Article 9 sensitive category prohibitions, and a growing matrix of US state privacy laws all apply to the same data flow.

-Through the first half of 2026 the layered stack has tightened materially.
-Meta enforced new restrictions on health and finance form fields starting March 2026, the EU Court of Justice's January 2026 ruling on legitimate interest as a lawful basis for direct marketing tightened the consent posture, and California's CPRA Q2 2026 enforcement guidance flagged Lead Ads as a covered selling-or-sharing mechanism under specific configurations.
+Through 2026 the layered stack has tightened materially.
+Meta continues to enforce strict restrictions on health and finance Lead Ads form fields, recent CJEU caselaw and EDPB guidance on legitimate interest have tightened the consent posture for direct marketing, and the CPPA's active 2026 enforcement focus has put Lead Ads selling-or-sharing configurations under sharper scrutiny under CPRA.
 The combined direction is unambiguous — Lead Ads forms must be configured tighter than the casual default, and the discipline is a recurring compliance burden, not a one-time setup task.

 From the advertiser perspective the tightening means that Lead Ads campaigns that ran cleanly in 2024 and 2025 are now non-compliant in default configuration, and the remediation pathway involves form field rebuild, consent flow redesign, downstream CRM integration audit, and retention policy update.
 The campaigns that produced strong cost-per-lead results historically are the campaigns most exposed to enforcement scrutiny because they tend to use broader audience targeting and lighter consent friction.